Examples

 pipeline.wait_for_completion()

-Optionally, to shutdown the pipeline after completion:
+Optionally, to forcibly stop (without checkpointing) the pipeline after completion:

 Warning